HenkBoxma/rigi-ios/README.md

 <br/>

+## Rigi commandline tools

+The Rigi SDK comes shipped with several commandline tools to streamline the process of exporting and importing string files and uploading or downloading them from the Rigi server.

-## Setup the Rigi commandline tools
+This section describes how to setup the Rigi commandline tools for your project.

 ### Install Bartycrouch (optional)